John Kagwe: Career

 A small runner at five foot six inches, Kagwe did not take running seriously until he was 18.
 He was inspired by the feats of John Ngugi but the strength of athletes in Kenya forced him to try progressively longer distances.
 He competed mainly in the United States and his first race abroad was the Gasparilla Distance Classic in 1994, later that year he ran at the Boston Marathon and placed sixteenth with 2:11:52 hours.
-He was runner-up at the Cleveland Marathon and month later.
+He was runner-up at the Cleveland Marathon a month later.
 He established himself further with a fourth-place finish at the Philadelphia Distance Run and third at the Twin Cities Marathon later that year.
 His first marathon win came in 1995, when he took the Pittsburgh Marathon title with a personal record of 2:10:24 hours.
 A win at the Atlantic City Half Marathon preceded his debut at the New York Marathon in 1995, at which he finished fifth.

 A lifetime best of 61:31 minutes in the half marathon came in March 1996 in Lisbon.
 His only marathon that year was in New York and he came close to his best with 2:10:59 hours.
 The following year he was victorious at the Fifth Third River Bank Run as well as the Prague International Marathon (his first win in Europe).
 Among his outings in the United States that year was a runner-up finish at the Philadelphia Distance Run.
 He had the breakthrough of his career that November, winning the New York City Marathon race.
 In spite of winning in a quick time of 2:08:12 hours, he was humble upon reflection, stating: "I think I'm maybe the 10th best, maybe the 20th best.
 I still have to win a couple more big ones to be the best, or maybe run a minute and a half faster and break the world record.
 I will try.".